typst/typst/tests/typ/compiler/dict.typ

     func: () => 1,
   )
   // Error: 8-12 type dictionary has no method `func`
-  // Hint: 8-12 to call the function stored in the dictionary, surround the field access with parentheses dict.func()
+  // Hint: 8-12 to call the function stored in the dictionary, surround the field access with parentheses, e.g. #(dict.fun)(...) dict.func()
 }